mapcrafter/mapcrafter/docs/installation.rst

 manager and import the public key which was used to sign the packages.

-Now you can run ``sudo apt-get update`` to tell your package manager about the sources and ``sudo apt-get install mapcrafter`` to install Mapcrafter.
+Now you can run ``sudo apt-get update`` to tell your package manager about the sources and ``sudo apt-get install mapcrafter-legacy`` to install Mapcrafter.
 During this process it will automatically download a temporary Minecraft Jar file and unpack required texture files.